Washington County, Utah

 • 2005: The Washington County School District became the largest district in Utah, highlighting the county's population growth and development.

-This timeline provides a condensed summary of the historical journey of Washington County, Utah.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Washington County, Utah.